 - You will remain liable for a greater amount of debt for a longer period of time than you would with a Chapter 7.

-At Regazzi Law, LLC, our attorneys will guide you through the process and help you determine which form of bankruptcy relief is right for you.
+At Regazzi Law, our attorneys will guide you through the process and help you determine which form of New Mexico bankruptcy relief is right for you.

-Fees For Chapter 13 And Chapter 7 Cases
+Fees for New Mexico Chapter 13 and New Mexico Chapter 7 Cases

 Our initial fee is the same for both types of cases.
 We find it’s best to start by considering Chapter 7 relief for all of our clients.
 If we agree that Chapter 7 is the best course for you, no additional fees are required.
 If we determine that you would benefit from a Chapter 13 repayment plan, there may be additional fees, but you may not need to pay those additional fees up front.
 Some or all of those fees may be rolled into your Chapter 13 repayment plan.